danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## 1.3.
 Logistic tracking

-For management of goods in transit, sensor nodes that record the environmental conditions of goods are deployed.
+To manage goods in transit, sensor nodes that record the environmental conditions of goods can be used.
 This requires a node to:

   - Last for several months without a charge
   - Include sensors for temperature, humidity, exposure to certain gases and